penguin-academy/webRTC/README.md

 The easiest way to deploy this application is is to use [netlify](https://netlify.com).
 You can simply deploy this static assets using this one click deploy:

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/penguin-academy/webRTC)

+## Framer Component

+This repository also contains the sources of the matching [Framer Package](https://packages.framer.com/package/yy9rq3bz/webrtc-video-call).